 An IP addresses may be used for management access to the switch over your network.
 The IP address for this switch is obtained via DHCP by default.
-You can manually configure a specific IP address, or direct the device to obtain an address from a BOOTP or DHCP server when it is powered on.
-You may also need to a establish a default gateway between this device and management stations or other devices that exist on another network segment.
+You can manually configure a specific IP address, or direct the device to obtain an address from a BOOTP or DHCP server.
+You may also need to a establish a default gateway between this device and management stations that exist on another network segment.